 expanding the science of river ecology

-Over 275 fish species worldwide eat fruit at some point in their lives.
-Fruit that falls from riparian and floodplain forests are an important food source that provides energy for fish metabolism and reproduction.
-In the process of eating fruit, these frugivorous fishes transport seeds and plant new trees.
+What are frugivorous fishes?
+Nearly 300 fish species worldwide eat fruit at some point in their lives.
+That is because fruits fall from riparian and floodplain forest plants, and when fish eat the fruit, it gains energy and protein to support their metabolism and reproduction.
+At the same time, when eating fruit, these frugivorous fishes transport seeds and plant new trees.
 This is a key ecological interaction known as seed dispersal.

-Fishes, like other wildlife, play important roles in aquatic ecosystems.
+Fishes, like other wildlife, play essential roles in aquatic ecosystems.
 Our mission is to investigate and raise awareness about the ecological role of frugivorous fishes in planting forests and contributing to the maintenance of biodiversity in tropical wetlands.
-Several of our research projects in the Amazon and Pantanal wetlands of South America have greatly advanced knowledge on this unique interaction (see Publications).
+To learn more about this fascinating interaction, check out the results of our research projects in the Amazon and Pantanal wetlands of South America (see Publications).

 Evolution of Fish Frugivory and Seed Dispersal